 Which brings me to my last point…

-Issue 3: Maybe some people are only motivated by money and don’t care about the environment after all.
+Issue 3: Maybe some people are only motivated by money and really don’t care.

 Nevertheless, I want to believe that deep down most people have a green conscience.

-With the right tools everyone can find ways to do better.
+With the right tools everyone can do better.
 Together, we can create a message of fun, hope, and success in reducing our impact on the planet.